xw2519/HLP-Project-2022-Team-8/src/Renderer/DrawBlock/lg519FirstRefact.md

 - refactored heavily and commented to facilitate understanding.
 Used new type Center to make the funciton simpler

 **getEquivalentCopiedPorts**
-- renamed to getEquivalentPorts and commented to facilitate understanding.
+- renamed to getPastedPortsIdsFromCopiedPortsIds and commented to facilitate understanding.

 **getCompList**
 - removed